Xunnamius/black-flag/README.md

 tree-like structures of commands and sub-commands.

 No more wrestling with positional parameters.
-No more pleading with `yargs::commandDir`.
-And no more forcing your help text to walk the plank!
+No more pleading with `yargs::commandDir` to behave.
+And no more dealing with help text that unexpectedly changes depending on the OS or the presence of aliases or what have you.

 ```shell
 myctl --version